Tickets

 In a hurry?
-Left it too late?
+Left it too late to buy Colosseum skip the line tickets?
 Don’t panic:

 Otherwise, read on…